-Figure 7 shows the spatial distribution of diurnal mean PM10 concentration evaluated at 2 m above ground.
-As expected, higher PM10 concentrations can be found in the wake of building clusters due to release of pollutants from the stacks.
-These can range from approximately 2 to above 4 μ g m-3, depending on the location.
-On the other hand, in open areas, where stack exhaust disperses into its surroundings, lower concentrations can be seen, to about 1 - 1.5 μ g m-3.
-This range of modelled concentration levels is in good agreement with the observed contributions of domestic heating of PM10 concentrations found in existing studies for Berlin (Senatsverwaltung Berlin, 2019; Pültz et al., 2023).
+Figure 7 shows the spatial distribution of diurnal mean PM{10} concentration evaluated at 2 m above ground.
+As expected, higher PM{10} concentrations can be found in the wake of building clusters due to the release of pollutants from the stacks.
+These can range from approximately 2 to above $4 \,\mu g \, m^{-3}$, depending on the location.
+On the other hand, in open areas, where stack exhaust disperses into its surroundings, lower concentrations can be seen, ranging about $1-1.5 \,\mu g \, m^{-3}$.
+This range of modeled concentration levels is in good agreement with the observed contributions of domestic heating of PM{10} concentrations found in existing studies for Berlin (Senatsverwaltung Berlin, 2019; Pültz et al., 2023).

-The magnitude of the concentration also corresponds to the energy consumption (E_B) of the individual buildings, which depends on their volume and footprint according to Equation (8).
-Thus it can be seen that concentrations of PM{10} are higher following the wake of larger buildings (e.g., at locations B, C, and D).
+The magnitude of the concentration also corresponds to the energy consumption (E_B) of the individual buildings, which depends on their volume and footprint according to Eq.
+(8).
+Thus, it can be seen that concentrations of PM10 are higher following the wake of larger buildings (e.g., at locations B, C, and D).
 On the other hand, pollutant accumulation can be seen at locations where pollutant transport between the urban canopy and the free stream is restricted through the turbulent shear layer (Chan and Butler, 2021).
 Regions such as the street canyon (location A) as well as the closed courtyard (location F) are exemplary of such pollutant accumulation.
-Particularly, the vicinity of location F contains a large number of stacks (Figure 5), which results in a large amount of local PM{10} being trapped into individual courtyards.
+Particularly, the vicinity of location F contains a large number of stacks (Fig. 5), which results in a large amount of local PM{10} being trapped in individual courtyards.
 In other cases, pollutants are transported from nearby buildings, in addition to local emission production, as qualitatively evidenced in the street canyon at location A.